Housing Support (formerly known as Group Residential Housing) payment rates

 Housing Support is a resource for adults with low-incomes who have a disability or are 65 or older.
 Counties and some tribes administer the Housing Support program for the state and are responsible for determining eligibility.

 Housing Support room and board payments are made directly to the provider of housing on behalf of the eligible person.
 Providers in many different types of housing may enter into a Housing Support agreement with their county, including adult foster care (family and corporate), board and lodging establishments, non-certified boarding care homes, and registered housing with services establishments.

 The supplemental service rate can only be paid in specific types of settings:

 - Boarding care homes that are not certified for Medicaid

-The GRH Supplemental Service Rate was established by the Minnesota Legislature in 1993 at a maximum of $426.37 per month, per recipient.
-Beginning in 2000, Cost of Living Adjustments and reductions have been applied to this rate.
-The most recent change was effective July 1, 2013 when the Supplemental Service Rate increased to $482.84.
-Counties negotiate the Supplemental Service Rate with providers and cannot exceed the maximum unless the county agrees to pay the amount over the maximum with county funds, or the Legislature has specifically authorized a higher rate for a facility.
-These facilities typically serve clients who are mentally ill or chemically dependent and are not eligible for a Medical Assistance waiver.
+Effective July 1, 2013, the supplemental service rate is $482.84.
+Counties negotiate the supplemental service rate with providers and cannot exceed the maximum unless the county agrees to pay the amount over the maximum with county funds, or the Legislature has specifically authorized a higher rate for a facility.
+These providers typically serve clients who have mental illness or substance use disorder and are not eligible for home and community based waiver services.

 Difficulty of Care